meshery/meshery.io/README.md

 ## Join the service mesh community!

 <a name="contributing"></a><a name="community"></a>
-Our projects are a community-built and welcome collaboration. 👍 Be sure to see the <a href="https://docs.google.com/document/d/17OPtDE_rdnPQxmk2Kauhm3GwXF1R5dZ3Cj8qZLKdo5E/edit">Layer5 Community Welcome Guide</a> for a tour of resources available to you and jump into our <a href="http://slack.layer5.io">Slack</a>!
+Our projects are community-built and welcome collaboration. 👍 Be sure to see the <a href="https://docs.google.com/document/d/17OPtDE_rdnPQxmk2Kauhm3GwXF1R5dZ3Cj8qZLKdo5E/edit">Layer5 Community Welcome Guide</a> for a tour of resources available to you and jump into our <a href="http://slack.layer5.io">Slack</a>!

 <p style="clear:both;">
 <a href ="https://layer5.io/community"><img alt="MeshMates" src="images/logos/Layer5-MeshMentors.png" style="margin-right:10px; margin-bottom:7px;" width="28%" align="left" /></a>